 Tagged FlyFos TransgeneOme (fTRG)

-The VDRC is very pleased to announce the acquisition of a fantastic new collection of transgenic flies for analysis of gene function and protein localization: the Tagged FlyFos TransgeneOme (fTRG) library.
+The VDRC has acquired a fantastic new collection of transgenic flies for analysis of gene function and protein localization: the Tagged FlyFos TransgeneOme (fTRG) library.

 Full details about the lines can be found in the following publication: A genome-wide resource for the analysis of protein localisation in Drosophila, Sarov et al (2016).